ParaxialTechnologies/SAMI-VAPALS-ELCAP/README.md

     k ^%webhttp("log")

+### Add/Modify a SYSTEM parameter
+System parameters are loaded into the SYS namespace and used when no site is enabled (e.g. a logon screen)

+    D SETPARM^SAMIPARM("SYS","logoIcon","syslogo.png")

 ### Add site params

-Enter mumps direct mode and enter programmer mode

-    mumps -dir
-    VAPALS YottaDB>S DUZ=1 D ^XUP

-    Setting up programmer environment
-    This is a TEST account.

-    Terminal Type set to: C-VT220

-Enter Fileman and creaet the new parameter
+Enter Fileman and create the new parameter

+    S DUZ=1
     VAPALS YottaDB>D Q^DI

     VA FileMan 22.2